 The IRS is very similar to any other collection agency in their attempts to collect a debt.
 With this being said, the money collected on each individual tax debt must outweigh the costs they are required to put into their efforts.
 The IRS Collection system is very costly to operate on a daily basis and for this reason they have established programs to help them collect at least a portion of accounts that would require a lot of money and resource to collect, with minimal chance of collecting the full amount due.
 The IRS would rather collect a smaller amount of a taxpayers back taxes owed and get a them back into being compliant with paying their current and future taxes than try to hold the back-tax debt over the taxpayer for multiple years when they have very limited ability to pay any of this balance.

-An example of this is John Doe with a $100,000.00 tax debt.
+An example of this is John Doe with a substantial tax debt.
 He does not have the ability to pay this tax debt back and does not have any assets with any equity available to the IRS.
 Based on his income levels and determined acceptable expenses, Mr. Doe is currently just barely keeping up with all of is necessary living expenses.
 He also has a mortgage on his primary residence and loans on all of his other assets.
 Mr. Doe would most likely qualify for IRS debt forgiveness through the Offer in Compromise program.
 It is imperative that he seeks a qualified representative to assist him through this process as the IRS could levy, place liens, garnish his wages, or repossess his assets while doing nothing to resolve the debt.

 There are a few things you will need to know before this program can be applied for by an individual taxpayer.
 To start the IRS debt forgiveness program a taxpayer must first get into full compliance with IRS standards.
 To be in compliance, a taxpayer must do all of the following:

-- Make all estimated tax payments or have proper withholding for the year so you do not have a balance due when filing your current years return.
+Make all estimated tax payments or have proper withholding for the year so you do not have a balance due when filing your current years return.
+File all outstanding tax returns.
+Continue to file all returns timely moving forward.

 Once in compliance with IRS standards, you will need to file the proper forms in order to submit an Offer in Compromise.
 You will first need to file forms 433-A and 656 providing all of your asset and income/expense information along with all supporting documentation.
-You will also be required to make a payment of $186.00 for the filing fee and another one for 20% of the total offer amount with the submission of you offer.
+You will also be required to make a payment for the filing fee and another one for a percentage of the total offer amount with the submission of you offer.
 The IRS will evaluate all of the information submitted and begin their negotiation process.
 If resolution can not be established with the original Offer in Compromise agent assigned to your case, you will have one more chance to speak to another representative through the appeals process.

 Once you have an accepted Offer in Compromise under the IRS debt forgiveness program, you will be required to make the remaining offer payment that was established through negotiation generally within a few months.
 You will also be required to remain in compliance with filing and not owing on each of your next 5 years of returns.
 Failure to file or the accrual of an additional balance will default the accepted Offer in Compromise and result in all of your resolved tax debt being placed back into active collections.